...

 Navigating the Court System: Parental Involvement in CPS Hearings

 Parental involvement in court hearings is a critical aspect of the CPS process, as outlined in the CPS guidelines for child removal in Texas.
 For parents, actively participating in these legal proceedings is essential.
-It is crucial for parents to understand what to expect during the hearings and to be prepared to engage effectively.
-Being informed and involved in the court process allows parents to have a say in the proceedings, ensuring that their perspective and rights are considered.
+Parents must understand what to expect during the hearings and prepare to engage effectively.
+By being informed and involved in the court process, parents can influence the proceedings, ensuring that their perspective and rights are considered.
 This active engagement is key to navigating the legal complexities of CPS cases and advocating for the best interests of their child.

 CPS Guidelines for Child Removal in Texas: Utilizing Assessment Tools and Understanding the Reporting Process